 Collateralized mortgage obligations (CMOs) - CMOs are also backed by a pool of mortgages or mortgage loans, which are divided into two or more separate bond issues.
-CMOs issued by U.S. government agencies are backed by agency mortgages.
+CMOs issued by U.S. government agencies are backed by agency mortgages, while privately issued CMOs may be backed by either government agency mortgages or private mortgages.
 Payments of principal and interest are passed through to each bond issue at varying schedules resulting in bonds with different coupons, effective maturities and sensitivities to interest rates.
 Some CMOs may be structured in a way that when interest rates change, the impact of changing prepayment rates on the effective maturities of certain issues of these securities is magnified.

 CMOs may be less liquid or may exhibit greater price volatility than other types of mortgage or asset-backed securities.